lucasporter/Watchtower/MIGRATION_GUIDE.md

 ## Backward Compatibility

 The old `/api/hosts` endpoint is maintained for backward compatibility, but it now returns machines instead of the old host structure.
-This allows existing integrations to continue working while you migrate to the new structure.
+This allows existing integrations to continue working while I migrate to the new structure.

 ## Troubleshooting

 ### Migration Issues
-- Ensure you have a backup of your database before running migrations
+- Ensure you have a backup of the database before running migrations
 - If the migration script fails, check that both old and new tables exist
 - The migration is idempotent - you can run it multiple times safely